Design, fabrication and characterisation of H2-selective Pd-alloy membranes for application in pre-combustion CO2 capture cycles

 The pre-memCO2 project aims to research and develop improved H2-selective membrane materials for integration in pre-combustion decarbonisation process schemes, thereby targeting the priority areas in CLIMIT.
 The project is a collaboration between two SINTEF departments, NTNU, the Technical University in Delft (the Netherlands), and United Technology Research Centre (USA) combining membrane fabrication and performance testing with ab-initio modelling and advanced characterisation.
 The objective is to obtain a more fundamental understanding of permeation membrane materials, which will enable improved membrane design and fabrication, and finally more efficient and robust membranes in power generation processes.

-The objectives of the pre-memCO2 project will be achieved through a multidisciplinary approach combining theoretical modelling based on first principle calculations, extensive materials characterization using high resolution microscopy and surface analytical techniques, ternary Pd-alloy manufacturing, and H2 permeation assessment efforts to develop improved membrane design and process integration.
+The objectives of the pre-memCO2 project will be achieved through a multidisciplinary approach combining theoretical modelling by first principle calculations, extensive materials characterization by high resolution microscopy and surface analytical techniques, ternary Pd-alloy manufacturing, and H2 permeation verification efforts to drive improved membrane design and process integration.

 The technology that is being investigated is palladium (Pd) membrane technology for H2 separation from syngas, a key enabling concept for pre-combustion CO2 capture.
 Pd-alloy membranes have been studied in membrane reactors for water-gas shift (WGS-MR) and steam reforming (SR-MR) reactions to simultaneously achieve a high CO or methane conversion and production of pure H2.
 A key feature of this process intensification, achieving pre-combustion decarbonisation (PCDC), is that such a membrane reactor would produce both a high pressure CO2 stream and high-purity H2 for power generation.
 This can greatly facilitate the economics of power generation with carbon sequestration.
 The technology is therefore an alternative to post-combustion decarbonisation, where more diluted CO2 is removed, by various technologies, from the flue gas after combustion.
 In the PCDC membrane process the CO2 stream is kept at high pressure reducing the final compression work for storage.

-At the temperatures needed for direct integration in the reforming of natural gas, or other fuels like bio-ethanol or hydrocarbons in general (typically 550 – 600 C), current dense metal membrane technology is insufficient.
+At the temperatures needed for direct integration in the reforming of natural gas, or other fuels like bio-ethanol or hydrocarbons in general (typically 550 – 600 C), current membrane technology is insufficient.
 This is because the state-of-the-art thin Pd-based membranes suffer from pinhole formation at such high temperatures, rapidly decreasing membrane life-time.
-As a solution, the Pd membrane thickness is increased in order to reduce the effect of pinhole formation, leading unavoidably to a decrease in H2 permeance and increase in price.
+As a solution, the Pd membrane thickness is increased in order to reduce the effect of pinhole formation, leading unavoidably to a decrease in H2 permeance.
 Improved Pd-alloys and composite membrane structures are hence needed for the next generation of H2 separation membranes and membrane reactors.
 To solve this problem fundamental understanding of degradation mechanisms is required.

 Results to date: